George Gund Professor of Economics and Business Administration at Harvard University

-Prior to joining Brown University and the PSTC in 2015, Jesse Shapiro was the Chookaszian Family Professor of Economics at the University of Chicago Booth School of Business.
+Prior to his affiliation with the PSTC, Jesse Shapiro was the Chookaszian Family Professor of Economics at the University of Chicago Booth School of Business.
 His research addresses industrial organization, political economy, and behavioral economics.

 Shapiro received his BA in economics in 2001 and his PhD in economics in 2005 from Harvard University.
 He is a Research Associate at the National Bureau of Economic Research and a former editor of the Journal of Political Economy.
 He was a 2011-12 Alfred P. Sloan Research Fellow.